shred86/smart-home/home-assistant-konnected-security-system.md

       trigger_time: 0
 ```

-This setup will 1) only put a 30 second arming delay when set to armed_away, 2) have a 30 second delay timer when the alarm is tripped (i.e. 30 second pending state) and 3) the alarm panel will never set the state to triggered if in a disarmed state.
+Some highlights for this setup: 1) 30 second arming delay only when set to armed_away, 2) 30 second delay timer (i.e. pending state) when the alarm is tripped and 3) the alarm panel will never set the state to triggered if in a disarmed state.

 ## Add konnected.io integration